SiteGuard365/SG365-GET-CID/README.md

 Plugin will attempt a fallback API endpoint (khoatoantin.com) if primary fails.

 == Changelog ==
+= 1.3.0 =
+* Introduced the SG365 CID dashboard menu, license screen and premium-only order detail summaries, plus an improved thank you message that links customers to your configured Get CID page.
+* Added product variation toggles so configurable products can grant CID allowances and ensured order allowances are recalculated automatically.
+* Rolled out Business token management (create tokens with limits + expiry, suspend/delete, use tokens instead of order IDs on the shortcode form, and expose allowances in `[sg365_cid_limits]`).
+* Enhanced logs (20 per page, full IID view, bulk delete by date), captcha variety, and token-aware rate limiting / logging.

 = 1.2.0 =
 * Added `[sg365_cid_limits]` shortcode so customers can review total vs. remaining CID allowance for their recent orders.
 * Surfaced last generated CID + timestamp in the allowance table for quick reference.